richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 The Private Microclimates workshop cluster at Smartgeometry 2014 was led by architects Mani Williams and Mehrnoush Latifi, and aerospace engineer Daniel Prohasky, all from RMIT.
 They investigated how to gain and visualise environmental feedback for wind and airflows by using hybrid physical and digital methods.[2-7]

+In 2016, SIAL researchers carried out another real-time investigation of gaining feedback from digital and physical environmental data sources[2-7]

 ### 7. BIM（Building Information Model）建筑信息模型的参数化及平台转换数据接口；